 Mental health is broadly gaining more recognition and understanding.
-From paranoid schizophrenia to regularly feeling sad about everything, it’s a vast spectrum and deeply complex area.
+From paranoid schizophrenia to regularly feeling sad about everything, it’s a vast spectrum and a deeply complex area.
 We all have a mental landscape of some sort, which influences how we communicate with the world personally and professionally.
 We all have personal moods and struggles.
-There are all sorts of ways we might address these: different types of therapy, hypnosis, reading lots of self-help books.
-My view is that a key one concerns our relationship with technology, primarily our smartphone.
+There are all sorts of ways we might address these: different types of therapy, hypnosis, reading self-help books.
+My view is that a key one concerns our relationship with technology and primarily our smartphone.

-Do smartphones help us with these moods or struggles, or do they make them worse?
+Do smartphones help us with our moods or struggles, or do they make them worse?
 It depends on your relationship with your phone.
 They are omnipresent personal assistants, always there, always capable of providing amusement and distraction and a universe of neuroses.
 But some of us may be more dependent on them than others.
 Apparently some people just use it as a phone, text message and email device.
-But I suspect these people are a dying or steadily evolving breed.
+I suspect these people are a dying breed.

 For others, those sucked into the world of various social media apps and constant news, we can feel enslaved.
 We are being controlled like robots through our smartphones.
-Like no generation before us, we dangle back and forth like dumb string puppets, our day-to-day behaviours, attitudes and opinions manipulated through devices.
+Like no generation before us, we flail like dumb string puppets, our day-to-day behaviours, attitudes and opinions manipulated through devices.

 Personal Impact of Smartphone Obsession

 This impacts personal relationships.
 How many have felt their partner, children or parents have a closer relationship with their device (or their virtual friends through those devices) than they have with them in person?
-My uncomprehensive scientific research suggests lots.
-From the moment of waking to a few seconds before clicking of a light and attempting to sleep, we can be transfixed by the unlimited bounty.
+My uncomprehensive unscientific research suggests plenty.
+From the moment of waking to a few seconds before clicking of a light and attempting to sleep, we can be transfixed by the glowing unlimited bounty.

 On top of the established connections, messaging apps and social platforms, our attention is constantly being wrestled for via pop-up notifications.
 News outlets are shoutier than ever, even when their headlines don’t justify it.

-Sure, you can switch notifications off but even so, just knowing all the world’s information is contained within our devices mean we don’t concentrate so well.
+Sure, you can switch notifications off.
+But even so, just knowing all the world’s information is contained within our devices means we don’t concentrate so well.
 We might be reading something we don’t fully understand and want to cross-reference, so we ‘quickly’ Google to inform our reading.
 Concentration destroyed, we are distracted away down a warren of tangents.
 Maybe we don’t ever resume that book or magazine, which we were actually quite enjoying.

 Involuntary Itches And Existential Empowerment

-If for a moment we don’t feel fully invested, engaged, entertained, amused by something off smartphone screen, our brain will instantly respond Pick Up Your Phone, open an app.
-Speaking for myself, this becoming almost entirely involuntary and I hate it, that I have become this robot.
+If for a moment we don’t feel fully invested, engaged, entertained, amused by something away from a smartphone screen, our brain will instantly respond Pick Up Your Phone, open an app.
+Speaking for myself, this becoming almost entirely involuntary and I hate it.
+I hate that I have become this robot.

-“You do, you want people to know you’re here, don’ you?”
+“You do, you want people to know you’re here, don’t you?”